 Dr. Helm has developed and taught several online courses and regularly offers courses with real-client projects.
 Since 2010, she has taught international consulting courses in Sweden and other countries with projects in both the cleantech and healthcare industries, with a particular focus on high-tech startups.
 Her devotion to teaching, student-centered learning, and interdisciplinary collaboration has resulted in numerous teaching awards, including the 2019 inaugural GW School of Business Dean’s Award for Teaching Excellence, and most recently GW’s university-wide Morton A. Bender Teaching Award in 2020.

 Originally from Sweden, Dr. Helm holds a MSc in International Business and Economics with German from Lund University, Sweden, as well as an MA in Germanic Studies from the University of Maryland.
 She received her PhD from Georgetown University in 2002.
-Prior to joining GW’s School of Business, she was the Director of the Business, Culture and Languages Program at the University of Maryland, College Park.
+Prior to joining the GW School of Business, she was the director of the Business, Culture and Languages program at the University of Maryland, College Park.
 Professor Helm is pursuing research on cross-cultural differences in consumer perceptions of green products, sustainability innovation, and CleanTech marketing strategy.

 Prior to taking on the role as faculty director of the GW-CIBER, Dr. Helm was co-coordinator of GW-CIBER’s Business Languages Program.
 In this role, she led workshops across the U.S., presented at national conferences, created teaching materials and business cases, as well as published articles in peer reviewed journals.
 As the GW-CIBER faculty director, she continues to be deeply involved in the Business Languages programming at GW.